Fire TV upgrade

 Permanent pre-purchase basket is taking up valuable space at this stage in the journey

-Personally addressed content (in another version, I convinced GDPR to let us show personalised content based on a users most common viewing habits)
+Primary Hero is personalised (Note: in another version, I convinced GDPR Team to let us show personalised content based on a users most common viewing habits)

-Current summarised TV package (the specific’s of which took several meetings to identify what we should show as ‘essential info’ that had the most amount of motivational value)
+Permanent snapshot of ‘Your current TV package’ (Note: the specifics of which took several meetings to identify what we should show as ‘essential info’ that had the most amount of motivational value and impact)

-New package, which always displayed benefits that users currently lacked (highlighted little-known USP ‘Flexible TV’ and changed tone from ‘learn’ to ‘why you need this’).
-Added entertainment imagery, not just text, drove conversion
+New package displayed benefits that a customer could have (Note: I highlighted little-known BT USP ‘Flexible TV’ and changed tone from ‘Learn’ to ‘Why you need this’).
+I also added entertainment imagery, not just text, this drove conversion

 Simplified and improved CTA language

-User tests showed hugely improved comprehension and conversion
+User tests (scored 4.8 out of 5) showed hugely improved comprehension and conversion.